Repairs: questions and answers

 If you have a leak, depending on where it is, there may be an isolation valve that can be turned off so water stops escaping from that area.
 This is especially true for toilets.
 There will be a section on the pipework with what looks like a screw head.
 Turn this off and that should stop water escaping from that section of pipework without the whole water supply being affected.

 You’ll need to request a repair as soon as possible if:

 - There’s too much water and you can't contain it.
 If that’s that case, turn off the water at the stop tap.

 - A leak is noticed following a bath or shower.
 This could be due to an issue with your waste pipes.
 Please stop using them and contact us.

 - Water from a leak is affecting the electrics.
 Please turn off the electrics at the consumer unit if this is the case.

-Occasionally water can't escape and becomes trapped under the ceiling plaster causing a bulge.
-If this happens, place a bucket under the bulge and make a small hole to allow the water through, until a repair is completed.
+Occasionally water can't escape and becomes trapped in the ceiling causing a bulge.
+If this happens place a bucket under the bulge and make a small hole to allow water through until a repair is completed.